 - Cool stuff — This Is Why I’m Broke

 - Once you have an established blog, companies may approach you and offer you free products in exchange for a review.
 (You should always disclose this, as it could be seen as a conflict of interest.)

 - If you can afford to purchase products on your own in order to test them, you’ll be seen as a truly objective reviewer.

-- Commissions on physical products are usually a lot lower because of the overhead, so you’ll have to sell a whole lot more product to make a decent income.
+- Commissions from e-commerce stores are usually a lot lower because of the overhead, so you’ll have to sell a whole lot more products to make a decent income.

 - Buying products so you can review them before promoting them can be expensive.

 - They’re directly related to your blog topic and something your audience absolutely needs.